hanhanhan-kim/noexiit/bill_of_materials.md

 They go above the 3" aluminum hex stand offs (McMaster 93505A037)

+I AM USING A NEMA 23 STEPPER NOW FROM SPARKFUN

+I replaced my 32 teeth pulley with a 15 teeth pulley from SDP-SI.

 Certain hole diameters require tapping with particular threads.
 They are: